penumbra-zone/penumbra/docs/protocol/src/concepts/addresses_keys.md

 Unlike incoming viewing keys, detection keys are not shared between diversified addresses, allowing fine-grained control of delegation.

 This diagram shows only the user-visible parts of the key hierarchy.
 Internally, each of these keys has different components, described in detail in the [Addresses and Keys](../addresses_keys.md) chapter.

+### Privacy Implications

+Users should be aware that giving out multiple detection keys to a detection entity can carry a subset of the privacy implications, described in [Addresses and Detection Keys](https://protocol.penumbra.zone/main/addresses_keys/addresses.html#detection-keys).